kataya1/Web-Snippets/IntersectionObserver/README.md

 - rootMargin: Margin around the root.
 Can have values similar to the CSS margin property.
 Default is 0px.

 - threshold: Array of numbers between 0 and 1 indicating at what percentage of the target's visibility the callback should be executed.
-Default is 0 (as soon as even 1px is visible).
+Default is 0 (as soon as even 1px is visible). enter | leave
+    // threshold: 0   - Called at 1px intersects, all px left
+    // threshold: 0.1 - Called at 10% intersecting, 90% leaving
+    // threshold: 0.5 - Called at 50% intersecting, < 50% visible leaving
+    // threshold: 1   - Called at 100% intersecting, called as soon as 1px leaves